 How do you cancel a non-owner SR-22 insurance policy?

-“You simply replace your non-owners auto insurance policy with a regular auto insurance policy that has your SR-22 certificate attached,” says Rick Estrella, director of operations for Estrella Insurance in Miami.
+“You simply replace your non-owners auto insurance policy with a regular auto insurance policy that has your SR-22 certificate attached,” says Rick Estrella, director of operations for Estrella Insurance.

 FAQs: Getting non-owner SR-22 insurance without a car